 One of the easiest changes you can make is to use DuckDuckGo instead of a major search engine.
 DuckDuckGo doesn’t store your personal information and doesn’t track you, so using it instead of a major search engine is a great way to start cutting down on your digital footprint.
 Also, if you’re making the switch to DuckDuckGo, but still using Chrome (which is made by Google), now might be a great time to try Firefox instead.

 While we’re talking about search engine tracking, you might as well put a stop to all of the other trackers too.
-If you’re already using Firefox, you can switch on already built-in tracking protection with their Test Pilot program (this can also be enabled manually by toggling privacy.trackingprotection.enabled to true under about:config).
+If you’re already using Firefox, you can switch on already built-in tracking protection.
 Try uBlock Origin for most other browsers, or for more control in Firefox, and try Firefox Focus for iOS devices.

 For the communication end of things, consider switching to Signal for your messaging needs.
 Signal is fully encrypted end-to-end, so the only two people who can read the messages are the sender and recipient.
 For email, consider switching to ProtonMail, which is also fully encrypted, and hosted in privacy-friendly Switzerland.

 Additionally, you’ll probably want a VPN to keep you safe, at least when you’re on public Wi-Fi.
 This is where things get a bit tricky.
 You’ll want to choose a VPN that either doesn’t log your activity, like TunnelBear, or one that’s not based in The Fourteen Eyes, like these.
 You’ll also want to make sure that your chosen VPN supports both your desktop and mobile devices.
 For added security in extreme situations, keep a copy of Tor Browser around (use Onion Browser for iOS devices and Orfox for Android devices).